Video Game History Foundation: History

-In a talk given at the 2016 Game Developers Conference, Frank Cifaldi expressed concern over the state of video game preservation.
+In a talk given at the 2016 Game Developers Conference, Cifaldi expressed concern over the state of video game preservation.
 Noting that a significant amount of feature films produced before 1950 are now irrecoverably lost, Cifaldi found himself wondering if the early history of video games would ultimately suffer the same fate.
 In highlighting the disparity between modern film preservation and game preservation, Cifaldi lamented that the games industry was doing "a pretty terrible job of maintaining [its] legacy".
 He said that The Film Foundation, a non-profit organization dedicated to the preservation of film, was a major inspiration for the VGHF.

 Prior to the founding of the VGHF, several members of its founding board had collaborated with and donated to the Library of Congress, the Smithsonian American Art Museum, the National Videogame Museum, and the Strong National Museum of Play.

 The foundation launched in February 2017, an event which was marked by a collaborative livestream between the VGHF and video game news outlet IGN.

+In January 2022, Phil Salvador joined the organization as Library Director to head numerous archival projects.
+In October 2023, Kelsey Lewin stepped down from the role of co-director, leaving the organization.